A Review of the Family of Artificial Fish Swarm Algorithms: Recent Advances and Applications: Empirical Study and Potential Future Research Directions

-\begin{itemize} \item The AFSA is yet to be comprehensively utilized for large-scale optimization problems (LSOPs).
-Indeed, LSOPs are complex high dimensional problems (usually more than 100 dimensions) that cause scalability issues.
-Many SI algorithms including the AFSA can easily be trapped into local optimum solutions.
+\begin{itemize} \item\textit{Large-scale optimization Problems (LSOPs)}: The AFSA is yet to be comprehensively utilized for addressing LSOPs.
+LSOPs are high-dimensional problems (usually more than 100 dimensions) that pose the \emph{curse of dimensionality} or \emph{scalibility issues}~\cite{omidvar2014cooperative}.
+Many SI algorithms including the AFSA can easily be trapped in local optima in such problems.
 Considering the capability of the AFSA in maintaining diversity with the crowding factor and the individual local search of the AFs by performing the preying behavior, the AFSA has the potential to address the typical challenges of LSOPs.
-In this regard, effective method to ensure the scalability of the AFSA and its variants are necessary.
+In this regard, effective formulae to ensure the scalability of the AFSA and its variants need to be derived.

-\item The AFSA can be used to find multiple optimum solutions in multi-modal optimization problems.
+\item\textit{Multi-modal optimization problems (MMOPs)}: The AFSA has not been adequately investigated for MMOPs.
+It can be used to find multiple optimum solutions in multi-modal optimization problems.
 In fact, by enhancing the adaptation of the crowding factor pertaining to the swarming behavior, the AFSA can maintain its overall diversity.
 Furthermore, by using the following behavior with distance-base neighborhoods, the population can be naturally divided into multiple species (sub-populations), which are attracted by different regions (peaks).
 In addition to the following behavior, a local search capability can be incorporated, in order to allow the AFSA to find multiple peaks in complex multi-modal environments.

-\item In the case of dynamic optimization problems (DOPs), the AFSA and its variants can offer efficient solutions.
-One important challenge of the DOPs is diversity loss in algorithms.
-Indeed, population-based algorithms whose populations are gathered around the previous optimum solutions normally are ineffective in tracking the new optimum position after environmental changes.
-Using the crowd factor, the AFSA can easily maintain its diversity to increase its ability in tracking the moving optimum solutions.
-Furthermore, as stated before, the AFSA can be enhanced with a speciation-based method by changing the swarming behavior and crowd factor.
-Therefore, the AFSA and its variants can be adapted for tracking the moving optima in DOPs. \end{itemize}
+\item\textit{Dynamic optimization problems (DOPs)}: To date, few studies on modifying the AFSA for tackling DOPs are available in the literature.
+In addressing DOPs, the AFSA and its variants can offer effective solutions.
+One important challenge of the DOPs is diversity loss in the population.
+Indeed, algorithms whose populations collapse with respect to previous optimum solutions (due to the convergence issue) normally are ineffective in tracking the new optimum position after environmental changes.
+One way to address diversity loss is to maintain the population diversity over time~\cite{lung2010evolutionary}.
+Using the crowd factor, the AFSA can maintain its diversity to improve its capability of tracking the optimum movement.
+Designing dynamic optimization algorithms with the AFSA as the core optimizer is a fruitful direction of future work. \end{itemize}